-A key benefit of transitioning patients is hundreds of millions of dollars in cost savings to the health care system.
+A key benefit of transitioning patients is hundreds of millions of dollars in cost savings to the healthcare system.
 Biosimilars have the potential to improve access to biologics (both originators and biosimilars) and save public and private healthcare systems billions of dollars now, and over the coming year.

-At the announcement of the expansion of its Biosimilars Initiative program in August 2020, the B.C. government stated the third phase would allow it to put another \$30.7 million over the next three years, in addition to the \$96.6 million from earlier phases of the Biosimilars Initiative, back into BC's health care system.23 In April 2021, the B.C. government added another biosimilar (adalimumab) for provincial coverage, citing additional savings of over \$100 million over three years.24 http://bit.ly/InterchangeabilityBiosimilars
+At the announcement of the expansion of its Biosimilars Initiative program in August 2020, the B.C. government stated the third phase would allow it to put another \$30.7 million over the next three years, in addition to the \$96.6 million from earlier phases of the Biosimilars Initiative, back into BC's healthcare system.27 In April 2021, the B.C. government added another biosimilar (adalimumab) for provincial coverage, citing additional savings of over \$100 million over three years.28

-When it announced its biosimilars transition policy in December 2019, the Alberta government claimed switching to biosimilars would save between \$227 million and \$380 million over the next four years once fully implemented.25
+When it announced its biosimilars transition policy in December 2019, the Alberta government claimed switching to biosimilars would save between \$227 million and \$380 million over the next four years once fully implemented.29 Quebec's biosimilar policy is expected to generate annual savings of \$100 million by 2022, which will be reinvested in Quebec's healthcare system and will help improve access to innovative drug therapies.30 In Saskatchewan, the Ministry of Health estimates that the province will see annual savings of approximately \$20 million once patients complete the transition to biosimilars by May 1, 2023.31